These days, the Rubber Ducky Isopod is the darling of the bioactive terrarium world, and for good reason.

 The limestone is an interesting one, though.

-In order to accurately recreate their natural environment, people have been adding limestone to the substrate mix with great results.
+People have been adding limestone to the substrate mix with great results in order to recreate their natural environment accurately.

 Limestone is a sedimentary rock that’s made up primarily of calcium carbonate, which they use to build their exoskeletons.
 Thankfully for us, calcium carbonate is actually a common gardening supplement that often goes by the name of “Garden Lime.”